 Skin rashes can be caused by a number of things, one of which is CMA.
 Babies with skin rashes related to cow milk allergies may itch and scratch nonstop, and experience extreme discomfort.
 This may be worse shortly after feedings.
 Rashes often appear on the face, but can appear anywhere on the body.
 Remember, it is important to check with your child’s physician if you suspect the rash to be related to cow milk allergy.
 For more information about skin rashes, read this post.

-When your child is experiencing extreme fussiness, it is hard to pinpoint the reason behind it.
-However, if your infant is crying uncontrollably, it is possible that it could be due to CMA.
+When your child is experiencing extreme fussiness, it can be very hard to pinpoint the reason behind it.
+However, if your infant is crying uncontrollably, it is possible that it could be due to a cow milk allergy.

-Typically, if your baby is crying for more than three hours a day for more than three days, over three weeks, then you should speak to your doctor.
+When should you suspect that it might be described as colic or the crying could point to something underlying?
+Typically, if your baby is crying for more than three hours a day for more than three days in a week, over three weeks, then you should speak to your doctor.
 It is possible that your little one is experiencing gastrointestinal pain.
-Extreme fussiness can also be associated with GERD (Gastroesophageal reflux disease), so be sure to keep this in mind when speaking to your child’s doctor about the possibility of CMA.
+Extreme fussiness can also be associated with GERD (gastroesophageal reflux disease), so be sure to keep this in mind when speaking to your child’s doctor about the possibility of CMA.
 For more information about GERD: http://bit.ly/1jApXUy.

 Stay tuned for the next post in this series of common cow milk allergy signs and symptoms.